Creevelea Abbey

-Creevelea Abbey is a medieval Franciscan friary and National Monument located in Dromahair, County Leitrim, Ireland.

-Creeveley Abbey is now in use for as a grave yard.
+Creevelea Abbey is an early 16th-century Franciscan friary and National Monument located in Dromahair, County Leitrim, Ireland.
+Although in ruins, Creevelea Abbey is still in use as a grave yard.

 Location

 Creevelea Abbey is located west of Dromahair, on the west bank of the Bonet River.

 History

-Creevelea Friary was founded in 1508 by Eóghan O'Rourke, Lord of West Bréifne, and his wife Margaret O'Brian, daughter of a King of Thomond.
-The friary was accidentally burned in 1536 and was rebuilt by Brian Ballach O'Rourke.
-In 1590 Richard Bingham stabled his horses at Creevelea during his pursuit of Brian O'Rourke, who had sheltered survivors of the Spanish Armada.
+Creevelea Friary was founded in 1508 by Eóghan O'Rourke, Lord of West Bréifne, and his wife Margaret O'Brian, daughter of a King of Thomond, as a daughter foundation of Donegal Abbey.
+Creevelea was the last Franciscan abbey built before the Dissolution of the monasteries.
+The friary was accidentally burned in 1536, but was rebuilt by Brian Ballach O'Rourke.
+In 1590, Richard Bingham stabled his horses at Creevelea during his pursuit of Brian O'Rourke, who had sheltered survivors of the Spanish Armada.
 Dissolved c.
 1598.